codice/saml-conformance/README.md

            be given one time.

     OPTIONS
-           -i | --idpMetadata path
+           -i | --implementation path
-                The path to the IdP metadata.
-If it is not given, the default IdP metadata is /conf/idp-metadata.xml.
+                The path to the custom, server-specific implementation, including its plugins and metadata.
+If it is not given, the default implementation directory is /implementations/samlconf-ddf-impl.

            -d | --debug
                Sets the log level to debug.

-           -p | --plugins path
-                The path to the custom, server-specific plugin implementations.
-If it is not given, the default plugin directory is /plugins.

 > NOTE